digicatapult/.github/CONTRIBUTING.md

 #### Before Submitting A Bug Report

-- **Perform a [cursory search](../issues)** to see if the problem has already been reported.
+- **Perform a cursory search in the issues page** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on that repository and provide the following information by filling in [the template](./.github/ISSUE_TEMPLATE/bug_report.md).
+Create an issue on that repository and provide the following information by filling in the template.

 Explain the problem and include additional details to help maintainers reproduce the problem: